-WritableStream · Cloudflare Workers docs
+WritableStream

 Promise<void>

-reasonwill be passed to the underlying sink’s abort algorithm.
-If this writable stream is one side of a TransformStream, then its abort algorithm causes the transform’s readable side to become errored with
+* Aborts the stream.
+This method returns a promise that fulfills with a response `undefined`. `reason` is an optional human-readable string indicating the reason for cancellation. `reason` will be passed to the underlying sink’s abort algorithm.
+If this writable stream is one side of a [TransformStream](/workers/runtime-apis/streams/transformstream/), then its abort algorithm causes the transform’s readable side to become errored with `reason`. <aside class="DocsMarkdown--aside" role="note" data-type="warning">WarningAny data not yet written is lost upon abort.

 getWriter()